govau/digitalmarketplace/ui-automated-tests/README.md

 # Troubleshooting on Ubuntu
-There are a few issues you would encounter when running the ui-automation tests on Ubuntu.
+There are a few issues you might encounter when running the ui-automation tests on Ubuntu.

 If there is issue with an outdated version of node.
 Install the latest version.